aGGreSSiv/Xiao_ESP32C6_Zigbee_Project/3_Smart_Button_Battery_WithSleep/3dPrintFiles/README.md

 This directory contains the STL models and reference images for the 3D printed enclosure of the Smart Button project.

+**Required Tactile Switch:** 12x12 7.5mm Tact Switch *(Note: A 7.5mm stem length is a perfect fit for this enclosure design, but you can feel free to use other lengths if you modify/prefer it that way.)*

 ## Reference Images

 ### Cover